-Scope of the Present Report.
-Findings reported in the present document represent only a small part of information already collected, and in some instances, analyzed.
-In addition, the process of analyzing materials for this interim report has revealed gaps involving both substantive areas for which some data are available, and areas for which little or no data has been collected.
+Scope of the Present Report: Findings reported in the present document represent only a small part of information already collected, and in some instances, analysed.
+In addition, the process of amalysing materials for this interim report has revealed gaps involving both substantive areas for which some data are available, and areas for which little or no data has been collected.
 Since this report focuses almost exclusively on the activities of the gang members themselves, the issue most conspicuously left unattended is that of program-what is being done, and what might be done, to cope with problems of gang and group violence and crime in the various cities.

 Following paragraphs will specify first the substantive areas which are treated in the present report, and second those which are not.

-Of approximately 65 to 70 topics and issues for which information was sought either through interviews or other sources, following sections report findings in varying degrees of detail with respect to about 25.
-These are: the basis for the choice of site-visit cities; site-visit cities which report youth gang problems, and how serious these are judged to be; respondents' definitions of the term "gang;" cities which report problems with youth groups, and how serious these are judged to be; judgments of seriousness of gang or group problems by various city agencies; the numbers of gangs and/or groups in major cities; the numbers of gang and/or group members in major cities; the proportion of youth affiliated with gangs; age, sex, social status, locality, and ethnic characteristics of gang members; numbers and rates of gang-related killings; gang-related killings as a proportion of all juvenile killings: numbers and rates of arrests of gang members; gang-member arrests as a proportion of all juvenile arrests; forms of gang member violence; victims of gang member violence; gang weaponry; motives for gang violence; types of gang activity in the public schools; issues relative to gang problems in the schools, and reasons for current patterns of gang violence in the schools; brief histories of gang developments in six major cities; respondents' predictions of future gang/ group trends; population developments affecting future trends.
+Of approximately 65 to 70 topics and issues for which information was sought either through interviews or other sources, following sections report findings in varying degrees of detail with respect to about 20.
+These are: the basis for the choice of site-visit cities; how respondents defined the term "gang"; site-visit cities which report youth gang problems, and how serious these are judged to be; cities which report problems with youth groups, and how serious these are judged to be; judgments of seriousness of gang or group problems by various city agencies; the numbers of gangs and/or groups in major cities; the numbers of gang and/or group members in major cities; the proportion of youth affiliated with gangs; age, sex, social status, locality, and ethnic characteristics of gang members; numbers and rates of gang-related killings; gangrelated killings as a proportion of all juvenile killings; numbers and rates of arrests of gang members; gang-member arrests as a proportion of all juvenile arrests; forms of gang member violence; victims of gang member violence; gang weaponry; motives for gang violence; types of gang activity in the public schools; issues relative to gang problems in the schools; reasons for current patterns of gang violence in the schools; gang-related developments during the past decade in six gang-problem cities; respondents' predictions of future developments; and projections of future size of gang-age populations.

-Given the purposes of a nationallevel survey of gang problems, treatment of the subjects just cited is incomplete in several important respects.
+Given the purposes of a national-level survey of gang problems, treatment of the subjects just cited is incomplete in several important respects.
 First, most reported findings apply only to the six cities in which all or nearly all respondents reported problems with gangs, so defined ("gang problem" cities, Table IV).
 Information of equivalent character for the six cities reporting problems with law-violating youth groups ("group problem" cities; Table V) is not included.
-Second, the 12 cities surveyed do not include one of the 10 largest-Dallas; the provocative nature of the reported situation with respect to gangs in Houston strongly indicates the desirability of including Dallas in the survey.
-Third, findings do not cover the circumstances of approximately 15 other major cities for which information collected during the initial phase of the survey indicates the likelihood of moderate to severe gang problems.
+Second, the twelve cities surveyed do not include one of the ten largest -- Dallas; the provocative nature of the reported situation with respect to gangs in Houston strongly indicates the desirability of including Dallas in the survey.
+Third, findings do not cover the circumstances of approximately 15 other major cities for which information collected during the initial phase of the survey indicate the likelihood of moderate to severe gang problems.
 These include Buffalo, Boston, Denver, Newark, Milwaukee, and Pittsburgh.